 I’ve been thinking a lot about this in recent months.
 I have been wondering chiefly if my own detox mechanisms have gone awry, both sparking an immune dysregulation and therefore a hypersensitivity to foods/chemicals problem and being the cause of why I’m not healing as fast as I might.

 Might my detox pathways be overwhelmed by some kind of toxin?
 Might I be genetically unable to clear those or a build up of toxins from my body, leaving them to cause neuroinflammation and a hypersensitive body?
 Might the mercury and possibly other toxins (like moulds, yeasts, bacterial infection) have caused a blockage in the NRF2 cellular detox activity?
 It turns out this is very likely, and it has a direct impact on hypersensitivity levels – which I will come back to in more depth when I have completed the research on that specifically.

 So, I tested my mercury levels in hair.
 High.
-Now I need to know if that mercury is from fish or amalgams (and I’m about to add a test to help with this shortly so keep your eye out on this blog for that).
+Now I need to know if that mercury is from fish or amalgams and I’ve listed this Mercury Tri-Test to help us find that out (look at the heavy metals section half way down in the Overview).

 First, let’s have a bit of a treatise on detoxification and what it is exactly.

 What actually is detox?

 Detox has become such as overused word in recent years.
 But, far from being a vague term, detoxification actually refers to specific metabolic processes in the body, especially the liver, responsible for the breakdown and output of waste, if you like.

 If I had to choose one thing to do with a patient, it would always be a proper biochemical detox.
 Why?
 Because it is the foundational step in almost all cases.